Ishan-Choudhary/Reddit_question_to_video/README.md

 # REDDIT QUESTION TO VIDEO SCRIPT
+## A script that will grab a random question from the AskReddit subreddit and convert it into a video

 ## __Requirements__
 ### You must have a reddit app setup on your account.
 Follow [this tutorial by sentdex](https://youtu.be/NRgfgtzIhBQ) for the same